London Labour: European Parliament elections

+Red indicates the boroughs won by London Labour at the 2019 European Parliament election.

-The table below shows the results gained by the London Labour Party in elections to the European Parliament.
-From 1979 to 1994, MEPs were elected from 10 individual constituencies by first-past-the-post; since 1999, MEPs were elected from a London-wide regional list by proportional representation.
+During the United Kingdom's membership of the European Union (1973–2020), Greater London participated in European Parliament elections, held every five years from 1979 until 2019.
+The table below shows the London Labour results in elections to the European Parliament.
+From 1979 to 1994, London members of the European Parliament (MEPs) were elected from ten individual constituencies by first-past-the-post voting; from 1999 to 2019, MEPs were elected from a London-wide regional list by proportional representation.